 Guidance from the Committee on Publication Ethics (COPE) regarding cooperation between research institutions and journals on research integrity cases can be found at http://publicationethics.org/files/Research_institutions_guidelines_final.pdf.

-Review Guide for Authors and instructions for submitting manuscripts through Elsevier Editorial System (EES), the electronic submission website at http://ees.elsevier.com/jpeds.• Letter of submission
+Review Guide for Authors and instructions for submitting manuscripts through Editorial Manager, the electronic submission website at https://www.editorialmanager.com/JPEDS/default.aspx.Please click here to find a table describing article types that appear in The Journal of Pediatrics.

-o A statement of any potential conflict of interest, real or perceived; this includes a description of the role of the study sponsor(s), if any, in: (1) study design; (2) the collection, analysis, and interpretation of data; (3) the writing of the report; and (4) the decision to submit the paper for publication.
+- o Disclosure of prior publications or submissions (excluding rejected submissions) with any overlapping information, including studies and patients; a copy of the work(s) must be uploaded.
+Although poster presentations and abstracts are not considered duplicate publication, they should be stated in the cover letter.
+If there are no prior publications or submissions with any overlapping information, provide the following statement: "There are no prior publications or submissions with any overlapping information, including studies and patients."
+Additional information is available at http://jpeds.com/authorinfo#dup;o A statement of any potential conflict of interest, real or perceived; this includes a description of the role of the study sponsor(s), if any, in: (1) study design; (2) the collection, analysis, and interpretation of data; (3) the writing of the report; and (4) the decision to submit the paper for publication.
 Include statements even when the sponsor had no involvement in the above matters.
 This information must also appear on the title page of the manuscript.
+Additional information is available at http://jpeds.com/authorinfo#conf.

 - o Title of article;